 Recently several authors have proposed stochastic models of the growth of the Web graph that give rise to power-law distributions.
 These models are based on the notion of preferential attachment leading to the "rich get richer" phenomenon.
-However, these models fail to explain several distributions arising from empirical results, due to the fact that the exponent they predict is not consistent with the data.
-To address this problem we extend the evolutionary model of the Web graph by including a non-preferential component and viewing the stochastic process in terms of an urn transfer model.
-By making this extension we can now explain a wider variety of empirically discovered power-law distributions provided the exponent is greater than two.
+However, these models fail to explain several distributions arising from empirical results, due to the fact that the predicted exponent is not consistent with the data.
+To address this problem, we extend the evolutionary model of the Web graph by including a non-preferential component, and we view the stochastic process in terms of an urn transfer model.
+By making this extension, we can now explain a wider variety of empirically discovered power-law distributions provided the exponent is greater than two.
 These include: the distribution of incoming links, the distribution of outgoing links, the distribution of pages in a Web site and the distribution of visitors to a Web site.
+A by-product of our results is a formal proof of the convergence of the standard stochastic model (first proposed by Simon).